Globski/alx-backend-storage/0x02-redis_basic/README.md

 - Make sure to run each functionality with various input values to verify that the Redis operations work as expected.

 ## Additional Notes

+- Redis (REmote DIctionary Server) is an open-source, in-memory data structure store.
+It is commonly used as a database, cache, and message broker to cache frequently accessed data to reduce latency and database load. commonly used to store user session data in web applications.

+- In-Memory Storage: Redis stores data in memory, allowing fast read and write operations.
+- You can configure it to periodically save data to disk or use an append-only file (AOF) to log every write operation.
+- Redis supports master-slave replication, allowing you to create copies of your data across multiple servers for redundancy.

 - Basic Operations: Understand how to perform fundamental tasks with Redis.
 - Caching Mechanisms: Learn how to implement caching for improved performance.
 - Python Decorators: Gain experience in using decorators to enhance functionality.